rimien/THL-bookmarklet/README.md

 - Drag the link into your bookmarks
 - Done!

-Testet in Firefox and Chrome on OS X.
+Testet in Firefox, Chrome and Safari on OS X.